 The name, therefore, became a mark of any high quality, fully forged, single piece of steel, riveted handle knife that holds the edge like a Valyrian sword.
 Today, each brand carrying the Sabatier name will have to contain a second word just to distinguish it from the rest.

-Modern High-End Sabatier Knife
+Modern High-End Sabatier Knives

 According to experts, some of the oldest and well-established manufacturers are still the makers of high-end Sabatier knives today.
 In order to make this review helpful to you, I will provide more details regarding these authentic manufacturers.